kevinms/tmux-compose/README.md

 ### Installation

 tmux-compose was built with Go.
+If you already have Go setup, you can just:

 ```bash
 go get github.com/kevinms/tmux-compose.git